chavoosh/ndn-mongo-fileserver/README.md

-# NDN Seves Files From MongoDB
+# NDN Sevres Files From MongoDB

 NDN-MONGO-FILESERVER tool-bundle is part of [iViSA project](https://ivisa.named-data.net) which includes the following tools:
 1. [ndn-mongo-fileserver](src/mongo-fileserver)